SymbolOfFlight/productlens-blog/src/pages/blog/2019-12-04-marketing-jobs-to-be-done.md

 To understand how to "design for progress", you have to first understand it.

-## Product Design, Copywriting & Sales Pitches
+## Product Design, Copywriting & Sales

 There will always be a temptation to tout the 1,000+ features that are vastly superior.